guitarvydas/guitarvydas.github.io/_posts/2024-01-10-Calcification.md

 Computers are Programmable Electronic Machines (PEMs?), not solely meant for computation.

 Paper is 2D.
 Computers are 4D (x/y/z/t).
 Using 2D equations to express 4D PEMics is a handy trick (physicists call this a "simplifying assumption") but cannot express the full breadth of 4D capabilities.
-At a minimum, one needs multiple 2D notations to describe 4D realities.
+At a minimum, one needs multiple 2D notations to describe phenomena in 4D.

 # Appendix - See Also